gxelab/gxelab.github.io/people.md

 Graduate student in Peking Union Medical College Hospital (协和医学院).
 Former undergraduate student in the lab.

-### Chao Yao (2021.10-2023.11)
+##### Chao Yao (2021.10-2023.11)

 Will be a Graduate student in College of Future Technology, Peking University (北京大学).
-Former undergraduate student in the lab.
+Former undergraduate student  in the lab from Cuiying Honors College.

-### Zihan Liao (2022.11-2023.11)
+##### Zihan Liao (2022.11-2023.11)

 Will be a Graduate student in  School of Life Sciences, University of Science and TEchnology of China (中国科学技术大学).
-Former undergraduate student in the lab.
+Former undergraduate student in the lab from School of Life Sciences.

+### Visiting students

+##### Yinglin He (2023.08-)

+College of Animal Medicine and Biosafety, Lanzhou University

+##### Lingjie Tang (2021.09-2022.2)

+School of Pharmacy, Lanzhou University

 -----